bspaans/python-mingus/doc/wiki/tutorialBarModule.rst

 ﻿Tutorial 3 - Bars
 =================

 Now that we can group notes vertically, we want to be able to group them horizontally.
 The Bar class (and later the Track class) can help us with that.
-A bar of music can be described as a collection of notes (!NoteContainers in our model) played in succession in a certain meter and key.
-This class tries to model that behaviour and provides ways to add and edit Notes and !NoteContainers.
+A bar of music can be described as a collection of notes (NoteContainers in our model) played in succession in a certain meter and key.
+This class tries to model that behaviour and provides ways to add and edit Notes and NoteContainers.

-== Import the Bar Class ==

 >>> from mingus.containers.Bar import Bar